shinyorg/documentation/src/content/client/ble/best-practices.md

 While this library tries to deal with all of the known Android issues to the best of its ability.
 You likely will encounter issues if you don't follow the below:

-1) Don't scan or do anything with the adapter while connected to the GATT
+1. Don't scan or do anything with the adapter while connected to the GATT
-2) Don't overwhelm the radio.
+2. Don't overwhelm the radio.
 The library now has an internal queue to force operations to finish.
-3) GATT 133 will happen on Connect on occasion.
+3. GATT 133 will happen on Connect on occasion.
 Catch exceptions in the observable subscriptions.
+4. Bluetooth LE IS NOT GOOD for large payloads or things like JSON - keep it small and simple

 ## Connection Options